NicolaDellai/Step-1-Assigment-2-/README STEP 1.txt

 Scenario generation for wind power production forecast: Potential references are as
 following:

-Reference 1: You can get wind data from the FINGRID website (Finnish TSO) or the ELIA website (Belgian TSO), and normalize them for a 150-MW wind farm.
+Secnario generation for wind power production: You can get wind data from the FINGRID website (Finnish TSO) or the ELIA website (Belgian TSO), and normalize them for a 150-MW wind farm.
 Although they report “aggregate” wind data, you can assume they are data for an individual farm.
 The wind profile during a day can be seen as a scenario.
 For example, wind profile on March 1 can be seen as